 When you think of the top level combat sports nutritionists out there, three names usually pop up.
 George Lockhart, Mike Dolce, and John Berardi.
 Of the three, none has delivered more in shape athletes at the highest levels of MMA and grappling competition than George Lockhart.
 Now, his secrets are revealed in detail by none other than the man himself!
 Lockhart issued a three DVD set that covers every nutrition and weight-cutting aspect of a fighters tournament preparation.
 The best thing is that you do not need a Ph.D. in natural sciences to understand what he’s talking about.
-Lockhart outlines the basics of nutrition ina very easy to understand manner and provides a very effective way for planning a diet.
+Lockhart outlines the basics of nutrition in a very easy to understand manner and provides a very effective way of planning a diet.

 Each macronutrient is covered in depth, leaving no place for wondering after you finish the DVD.
 A real gem of this release is the hydration and supplements guide which are the two areas most grapplers fail at.
 A comprehensive weight cutting system that is fail-proof is also included in the set.
 Finally, everything is topped off with a 100+ pages E-book full of delicious recipes based on Lockhart’s principles.

 From the bottom, Tom’s trademark half guard has visited once again, this time in the Gi.
 After some serious half guard material, Tom gets into the X-guard and shows some real magic!
 Butterfly-half hybrid guard essentials open up the transition to insanely good counter-attacking options from the bottom.
 A philosophical outline of the most important grappling principles closes out this amazing digital release.
 Tom Deblass has certainly delivered one of the best BJJ DVD 2018 releases!

 Gianni Grippo is a Marcelo Garcia black belt that is a true representative of the Berimbolo generation.
 The multiple world champion has released on to of the very best Brazilian Jiu-Jitsu DVD instructionals up to date!
 His “All about the Bolo” BJJ DVD is as in-depth as anyone has gone in terms of the Berimbolo.
 The real value of this digital release is in the step-by-step organizational system of the material that is presented.